Installing pyrecodes

 The simplest way to install pyrecodes is to use pip:

-pip install pyrecodes
+pip install --pre pyrecodes

 pyrecodes can also be installed by cloning the source code available on Github.